The Who2 Blog

 Cartoonist Milton Caniff died on this day 20 years ago.

 Caniff was, as our profile puts it, “the grand old man of the adventure-drama style of newspaper comics.”
 His fist-fightin’ flyboy strip Terry and the Pirates was an immediate hit in 1934, and Terry famously went to war with the rest of America after Pearl Harbor.
-In 1947, after wrangling with his syndicate, Caniff started all over and created a second hit, Steve Canyon.
+In 1947, after wrangling with his syndicate, Caniff gave up Terry, started all over and created a second hit, Steve Canyon.

 Caniff pioneered the cinematic “prowling camera” style of comic art — establishing shots, close-ups, light and shadow — which is so popular with modern graphic novelists.
 Also, he liked to draw dames. (“The boys like it sharp and lusty,” is how he described his audience to Time magazine in 1943.)